Summer@IMSA – Aurora Campus

 About

-IMSA’s mission is to ignite and nurture creative, ethical, scientific minds that advance the human condition.
-IMSA is a teaching and learning laboratory created by the State of Illinois, is an independent state agency governed by an appointed Board of Trustees, and has a budget that is part of the Illinois higher education system.
-Youth Outreach Programs at IMSA include student enrichment such as summer camps and entrepreneurship and makerspace education.
-IMSA is ranked the #1 college preparatory public high school in Illinois and #1 STEM high school in Illinois by Niche.com and has been named among the top 40 public and private college preparatory institutions in the world by The Wall Street Journal.
-The leadership team includes Dr. Evan M. Glazer, President; April Wells, Director of Admissions; Clarissa Jimenez, Admissions Specialist; Simone Alexander, Admissions Counselor; and Lisa Linsner, Administrative Assistant.
+The Illinois Mathematics and Science Academy states its mission as “To ignite and nurture creative, ethical, scientific minds that advance the human condition.”
+IMSA is described as a public residential Academy and a teaching and learning laboratory created by the State of Illinois, and as a catalyst for the advancement of STEM teaching and learning statewide with responsibility for Educator Development and Youth Outreach Programs, including student enrichment such as summer camps and entrepreneurship and makerspace education.
+IMSA has a copyright notice of ©1993–2026.
+IMSA is ranked the #1 college preparatory public high school in Illinois and #1 STEM high school in Illinois by Niche.com and has been named among the top 40 public and private college preparatory institutions in the world by The Wall Street Journal, and has been profiled by NBC-TV’s Dateline, CNN’s Science and Technology News, USA Today, the New York Times, and The Wall Street Journal.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.